mattermost/mattermost-handbook/operations/sales/partner-programs.md

 # Partner Programs

-## Mattermost Partner Program FAQ
+## Mattermost Partner Program Details

-Frequently asked questions from Mattermost partners.

 ### How can I schedule an online meeting to discuss Mattermost solutions?